 The museum has two main functions; to support the educational mission of the Department of Anthropology and Wichita State University and to be a teaching museum operated by students enrolled in the university's Museum Studies Program, which includes the Graduate Museum Studies Certificate.
 This program gives potential museum professionals hands-on experience in museum administration, operations, and exhibitions.
 The museum's collections include a wide range of cultural, archaeological, and biological objects.
 Museum artifacts are not only used within the Department of Anthropology, other departments, campus wide, use the museum's collection for research.

-The museum is funded mainly with private donoations and is continually working to fund student scholarships, student positions, exhibitions, field collecting expeditions, curation supplies, equipment, and acquisitions.
-If you are interested in helping the museum with the donation of objects or funds please contact Rachelle Meinecke, the Museum Director or click the Donate Now button to the right.
+The museum is funded primarily by private donations and is continually working to fund student scholarships, student positions, exhibitions, field collecting expeditions, curation supplies, equipment, and acquisitions.
+If you are interested in helping the museum with the donation of objects or funds please contact Rachelle Meinecke, the Museum Director or contact the Wichita State University Foundation.